-This mechanism of action provides the therapeutic rationale for the use of Ultomiris in PNH, in which uncontrolled complement activation is involved.
+This mechanism of action provides the therapeutic rationale for the use of Ultomiris in PNH, aHUS, gMG, and NMOSD in which uncontrolled complement activation is involved.
 In patients with PNH, complement-mediated intravascular haemolysis is blocked with Ultomiris treatment.
+Ultomiris also resolves the complement-mediated TMA present in aHUS.
+In patients with gMG, Ultomiris inhibits terminal complement activation which otherwise leads to MAC deposition at the neuromuscular junction resulting in impairment of neuromuscular transmission.
+In NMOSD, Ultomiris inhibits C5a dependant inflammation and MAC formation that otherwise leads to astrocytopathy and damage to surrounding glial cells and neurons.